ajbanjara/Wireshark/TapReference.md

 # Tap Reference

 Unlike [switches](/SwitchReference) and [hubs](/HubReference), network taps operate independently of your network hardware.
-Many models have a number of advantages including performance, filtering, timestamping, manageability, and visibility but they also add expense and typically require rack space and power.
+Network TAPs create a copy of the (electrical or optical) signals on the wire allowing you to capture the packets exactly as they were on the wire; unlike port mirroring (span ports) TAPs don't drop packets at high rates.

+While copper TAPs require power, optical TAPs generally do not, though of course both take rack space.

 For complete discussions of port mirroring vs taps, see the blog articles by [Tim O'Neil](http://www.lovemytool.com/blog/2007/08/span-ports-or-t.html) and [Richard Bejtlich](http://taosecurity.blogspot.com/2009/01/why-network-taps.html).

 See also: [SwitchReference](/SwitchReference), [HubReference](/HubReference), [CaptureSetup](/CaptureSetup).